apachecn/apachecn-algo-zh/README.md

 9. [GaofanHu](https://github.com/GaofanHu)
 10. [er3456qi](https://github.com/er3456qi)

+you can make a pull request if you are not in the list above
 ## Pull Request

 If you feel your PR is satisfied with one of the conditions below, we are glad to merge it.
 Welcome to contributions, open to suggestions!